 The images can be very subtle the images can be energetic.
 Capturing a mood.
 They can be cinematic at times with a hint of humour while remaining natural.
 When the dust settles, having a consistent and coherent set of images is absolutely rewarding.
 A mixed of everything is just a mixed bag.
 A mixed bag of dirt.

 I read a blog recently and it said that I have to work closely with my Wedding Photographer, what does this mean?

-This means that a wedding planner assumes, and I’m almost sure a wedding planner wrote it as they tend to know everything, that all wedding photographers are the same and all brides are the same and all grooms are the same and all venues are the same and all wedding days are the same.
-My advice is to read these blogs with a open mind and a pinch of salt, as the information in some is questionable at best, in my opinion.
-Actually, don’t read them, usually just rubbish.
+This means that a wedding planner assumes that all wedding photographers are the same.
+All brides are the same and all grooms are the same and all venues are the same and all wedding days are the same.

 If I put together a list of images I want on the day, would that be OK?

 Short answer: No.

 My style is to move fast and to work fast.
 Working from a list of set images completely misses the mark of my photographic approach and philosophy.
 From experience, those who ask this have not nailed down what they want or expect from their photographer.